Ah man, I wish I had some recording for that duo...

 tpvibes Tue, 05/25/2010 - 10:27

-In reply to by tonymiceli
+In reply to there are not a lot by tonymiceli

 Related to playing solo, I wonder why there aren't more vibes players that play in piano-less groups.
 For example, Ed Saindon does this regularly, but Gary and Joe don't (at least most of the time).